gulp-flow/gulp-flow/README.md

 // NODE_ENV output: development
 // Why?
 Because it's a convention of the Node.js sphere ;)
-// See envlist for more details console.log(process.env.NODE_ENV);
+// See envlist module for more details console.log(process.env.NODE_ENV);
-console.log(cfg.envList.NODE_ENV);
+console.log(flow.envList.NODE_ENV);
 ```

-Also you can ensure the environment directly in your tasks with `cfg.envList.ensure()`
+Also you can ensure the environment directly in your tasks with `flow.envList.ensure()`
 or the shortcut `flow.ensureEnv()`.

 ### Gulp plugins